volley-llc/arducam/README.md

 ____________________________________________________

 #### int acam_reset_all(const acam_camera_t *cam)
-Resets the camera to its default values
+Resets the camera to all of its default values
 * `@param cam` a pointer to a cam struct
 * `@return` exit status.
 0 on success, errno on IOCTL failure.
 ___________________________________________

 #### int acam_print_ctrl(const acam_camera_t *cam, acam_ctrl_tag_t ctrl)
-Prints a single control's value to the console.
+Prints a single control's value.
 * `@param cam` Pointer to a cam struct
 * `@param ctrl` The control to be printed
 * `@return` exit status.
 0 on success, errno on ioctl failure.
 __________________________________________________
 #### int acam_print_ctrl_all(const acam_camera_t *cam)
-Prints the camera's controls and their current values
+Prints all of the camera's controls and their current values
 * `@param` cam a pointer to the cam struct
 * `@return` 0 on success, errno on IOCTL failure.
 ______________________________